-In the Audit Plan, we reported that our value for money (VFM) risk assessment was in progress but had not identified any risk of significant weakness against the three reporting criteria we are required to consider under the NAO's 2020 Code.

-We have since concluded our VFM risk assessment and can confirm that no additional significant weaknesses were identified.
+In the Audit Plan, we reported that our value for money (VFM) risk assessment was in progress but at that stage we had not identified any risk of significant weakness against the three reporting criteria we are required to consider under the NAO's 2020 Code.
+In July 2023. we reported to the Joint Audit and Governance Committee that we had concluded our VFM risk assessment and reported that we had not identified a risk of significant weakness.